xhide341/xhide341/README.md

 - support **open source**!
 - AI is the ultimate rubber duck
 - coding 365/365 for 2025 <>
-- minmaxxing career and happiness
+- minmaxxing career and learning

 | **Category**       | **Tech Stack**                                                                                                                                                             |
 |---------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|